dispersionlab/gitshow3/README.md

 6. Edit a new version of the score.
 For the score, consider that a markdown file can embed images, tables etc. See [this guide](https://www.markdownguide.org/)

-7. Record your patch and save it as recording.wav.
+7. Record your patch and save it as recording#.wav.
 This recording could be entirely generative output, or an improvisation, or a performance of your score.

 8. IMPORTANT: please *do not* rename the files in the repo (keep score#.md, module#.js, patch#.vcv, recording#.wav).
 If a save dialog asks if you want to overwite a file, click yes.
 With this in mind, its a good habit to commit changes to repo frequently.